Christian-Emmanuel5/Frontendm-challenges/challenge1/README.md

 }
 ```
 Though supported in modern browsers not ideal for old browsers when considering compactibility.

 3. First deployment ever.
-I learned how to handel 404 errors due to directory levels and file locations
+I learned how to handle 404 errors due to directory levels and file locations.

 ### Useful resources